vvanouytsel/braindump/Braindump/MacOS/Getting started.md

-#mac #os
+---
+tags:
+  - macos
+  - postfix
+---

 As I am transitioning from Fedora to MacOS, some of the pain points will be written down here.

 > [!info]
 > The MacOS specific 'command' key is referenced as ⌘.

-# Gnome like Workflow
+## Gnome like Workflow

 I was used to the GNOME workflow on my Fedora.
 To get the same functionality on MacOS, the following has to be done.

 - Open Mission Control by swiping up with three fingers, pressing `F3` or  `CMD` + `Arrow up`.
 - Add new Spaces by clicking the "+" button at the top.